Resources

 Bullying

-20% (1 out of every 5) middle and high school students report being bullied each year
+22% of middle and high school students report being bullied each year.

 Cyberbullying